Skip to main content

 ESDC reviewers examine the quality of the recruitment effort, not just that advertising occurred.
 Job ads must list accurate wages (meeting or exceeding the prevailing wage), realistic qualifications, and full-time hours where applicable.
 Ads designed to screen out Canadians may result in a negative LMIA.

-• Employers are prohibited from charging or recovering the LMIA fee from the worker
+• Employers are prohibited from recovering the LMIA fee from the worker, whether directly, through payroll deductions, or through a recruiter

 LMIA-Exempt Categories